 - High blood pressure

-- Osteoporosis among menopausal women (According to a research, women – who are in menopause and consume excessive caffeine may be more at risk of developing osteoporosis)
+- Osteoporosis among menopausal women (according to research, women – who are in menopause and consume excessive caffeine may be more at risk of developing osteoporosis)

 - Sleep disruption